Addressing type Ia supernova color variability with a linear spectral template: Conclusion

 \section{Conclusion}

-In this paper we investigated two different models describing the rest-frame flux of type Ia supernova as pure linear expansions, called PCA PETS and FA PETS.
-The pure linear expansion rest-frame flux was originally proposed by \cite{saunders2018snemo} and here investigated in greater details and applied to $\Lambda$CDM cosmology.
-We obtained the model components through Principal Component Analysis and Factor Analysis after a robust reconstruction of the training sample SEDs using 1-d Gaussian Process Regression for each plane of constant wavelength with \cite{Hsiao2007} surface as the mean.
+In this paper, we investigated two different models describing the rest-frame flux of SNIa as simple 3-component linear expansions, called PCA-PETS and FA-PETS.
+We obtained the model components through Principal Component Analysis and Factor Analysis after a robust reconstruction of the reddened training sample SEDs using 1D Gaussian Process Regression for each plane of constant wavelength with \cite{Hsiao2007} template as the mean.
 This reconstruction provided a SED resolution of 10\AA\, $\times$ 1 day.
-Following, we derived directly from the rest-frame flux definition an expression for the model distance modulus and fitted the Pantheon sample to constrain the $\Lambda$CDM cosmological parameters.

-The driven idea was to take advantage of Ia SNe similarities and adopt an alternative description using decomposition methods over a training set of SEDs.
-Unlike the usual rest-frame flux description that includes an exponential term to model two different color-related effects, reddening due to dust and intrinsic color variations, here a pure expansion description was applied, removing the need to approximate the color variation effect by an extinction law.
-We verified this pure expansion is a reasonable assumption when constructing a light curve fitter and both PCA and FA methods showed showed reliable light-curve modeling results.
-The cosmological constraints for PETS favours higher values of $\Omega_{m0}$ and slightly lower values of $\Omega_{\Lambda 0}$, when compared to SALT2.
-With respect to this matter, further investigation of PETS model systematics is needed to conclude if this behaviour is related to the rest-frame flux description or if the distance bias correction would reconcile the best fits.
-In this description we lost the link between the fit parameters with the effects of color and stretch, but we were able to encounter a Tripp-like formula when bringing our model to observer-frame with minimal approximations.
+The main idea was to take advantage of SNeIa similarities and adopt an alternative description using decomposition methods over a training set of SEDs.
+Unlike the usual rest-frame flux description that includes an exponential term to model two different color-related effects, reddening due to dust and intrinsic color variations, here a simple expansion model was applied, replacing the color-law term with a data-driven component.
+We verified this pure expansion is a reasonable assumption when constructing a light curve fitter and both PCA and FA methods showed within limitations reliable light-curve modeling results but with FA constantly outperforming PCA.

+Our analysis of PCA-PETS and FA-PETS cosmological results showed inferences of cosmological parameters within 68\% agreement with the most widely used fitter SALT2 results, with our models predicting more conservative statistical uncertainties over the cosmological parameters.
+The cosmological constraints for PCA-PETS favor slightly lower values of $\Omega_{m0}$ and of $\Omega_{\Lambda 0}$ when compared to SALT2.
+And the opposite is observed for FA-PETS.
+We verified from fit parameters correlations with SALT2 and SNEMO2 that the main SNIa spectra feature retrieved from the decomposition methods describes color-index variation.
+Thus this color variability can be accessed through a linear 3-component model.